 The most popular trekking adventures are Everest Base Camp Trek and The Annapurna Base Camp Trek among all.
-Also, Everest region is renowned for several treks like Gokyo Lakes trek and Everest High Passes trek, Amadablam base Camp, Pikey Peak Trek, Everest Base Camp with Comfort trek, Everest Comfort Lodge Trek.
-While Annapurna circuit, Annapurna Sanctuary Trek, Upper Mustang, Khopra Ridge Community Trek and Ghorepani Poonhill are popular picks in the Annapurna region.
+Also, the Everest region is renowned for several treks like Gokyo Lakes trek and Everest High Passes trek, Amadablam base Camp, Pikey Peak Trek, Everest Base Camp with Comfort trek, Everest Comfort Lodge Trek.
+While Annapurna circuit, Annapurna Sanctuary Trek, Upper Mustang, Khopra Ridge Community Trek, and Ghorepani Poonhill are popular picks in the Annapurna region.

 If you have limited time for a longer trek into the high mountain but would like to experience the local life and savor the Mountain View then Kathmandu Rim Trek is an ideal one.
 The trek is best suited for those who are traveling with children, solo, Families, and students.
 It is also ideal for the trekker who has limited time for longer treks into the high mountains.

 You will feel awesome in the most unexpected places that will make every step of the trek worthwhile.